fccoelho/EpiStochModels/README.md

 ```bash
 source ~/dlang/ldc-1.27.1/activate.fish
 ```
-the line above, is for fish shell, if you use bash, do this (to use the DMD compiler)
+the line above, is for fish shell, if you use bash, do this (here using the DMD compiler)

 ```bash
 source ~/dlang/dmd-2.097.2/activate